 The Ernst Strüngmann Institute (ESI) for Neuroscience

-On 12 September 2008, Dr. Andreas and Dr. Thomas Strüngmann founded the Ernst Strüngmann Institute (ESI).
+On 12 September 2008, Dr. Andreas and Dr. Thomas Strüngmann founded the Ernst Strüngmann Institute (ESI) for Neuroscience.
 The ESI has the legal form of a “gemeinnützige Gesellschaft mit beschränkter Haftung (gGmbH)”, i.e. a non-profit corporation, with the Strüngmann brothers as “Gesellschafter” (partners).
 To finance the ESI, Dr. Andreas and Dr. Thomas Strüngmann founded the Ernst Strüngmann Foundation (ESF).

 The ESI’s founding directors are Prof. Wolf Singer and Prof. Pascal Fries.
 In July 2009, Prof. Fries became the ESI’s first director and managing director.
 On 1 April 2011, when Prof. Singer assumed emeritus status at the Max Planck Institute for Brain Research, he joined the ESI as Senior Research Group leader.
 In October 2011, Dr. Ilka Diester joined the ESI as a Research Group leader.
 Three years later, she followed an appointment as a Professor at the University of Freiburg.
 In May 2012, Dr. Michael Schmid started his Emmy Noether group at the ESI.

 Insights gained in basic research Ever since their existence, humans have been seeking knowledge.
 Knowledge enables us to evaluate the possible consequences of our actions and, where appropriate, look for alternatives.

-Dr. Andreas and Dr. Thomas Strüngmann The twins Drs.
-Andreas and Thomas Strüngmann were born in 1950.
+Dr. Andreas and Dr. Thomas Strüngmann The twins Andreas and Thomas Strüngmann were born in 1950.
 They both did a university study and obtained PhDs; Andreas as a medical doctor, Thomas as an economist.

 The consultative board of the Ernst Strüngmann Institute (ESI) for Neuroscience is a central element in linking the institute to the public and society.
-It is composed of representatives of regional politics, university, economy, media and foundations.

 The Board of the Ernst Strüngmann Institute (ESI) for Neuroscience decides on all overarching scientific questions.
-It consists of eight members appointed by the Max Planck Society (two members of which one is the chairman) and the benefactors Drs.
+Every five years, its members are newly appointed by the Max Planck Society and the benefactors Dr.